MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v2.2.0/Remove-AzureRMAutomationRunbook.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmAutomationRunbook** cmdlet removes a runbook from azure_2 Automation.
+The **Remove-AzureRmAutomationRunbook** cmdlet removes a runbook from Azure Automation.

 ## EXAMPLES